-My journey with Celiac symptoms started sometime around 2011, but I was not diagnosed until 2016.
-Looking back on those years of confusion and many Doctors visits, as well as the last three years living gluten free, I’ve often thought about how I could help others navigate the maze of Celiac.
-My desire is to help bring awareness to Celiac and connected autoimmune diseases, as well as advocate for a healthy and balanced relationship with food, exercise, and self-awareness.
-I will graduate with my MBA in October 2019 and I absolutely love fitness and nutrition.
+My journey with celiac disease symptoms started sometime around 2011, but I was not diagnosed until 2016.
+Looking back on those years of confusion and many doctors visits, as well as the last three years living gluten-free, I’ve often thought about how I could help others navigate the maze of celiac disease.
+My desire is to help bring awareness to celiac disease and connected autoimmune diseases, as well as advocate for a healthy and balanced relationship with food, exercise, and self-awareness.
+I graduated with my MBA in October 2019 and I absolutely love fitness and nutrition.
 I’m very excited to serve on this council!

-I was diagnosed with Celiac two years ago and it turned my entire world upside down.
+I was diagnosed with celiac disease two years ago and it turned my entire world upside down.
 As a college educator, I work primarily with underserved populations and I’m interested in the improvement of diagnosis and care for these individuals.
 Blood testing and biopsies can be cost-prohibitive and inaccessible to vulnerable groups and it is important that we find a way to provide access.
-I recently participated in a study for a developmental drug aimed at minimizing the impact of cross-contamination.
-It is my hope that others will step up and participate to help find solutions that help improve quality of life and minimize the stigma associated with Celiac.
+I recently participated in a study for a developmental drug aimed at minimizing the impact of cross-contact.
+It is my hope that others will step up and participate to help find solutions that help improve quality of life and minimize the stigma associated with celiac disease.

 Mary Beth Burke

-Learning all I could after a recent diagnosis, Beyond Celiac was the first Celiac Disease website I found.
+Learning all I could after a recent diagnosis, Beyond Celiac was the first celiac disease website I found.
 Finding accurate information and increasing my knowledge was so important.
-Support is vital, educating yourself, and connections help the newly diagnosed or long term Celiacs.
+Support is vital, educating yourself, and connections help the newly diagnosed and celiac disease veterans.
 Goals of early diagnosing and improved support remain important.
-I am excited to be a part of this group and see the encouraging work, new research, and progress being made in Celiac Disease.
+I am excited to be a part of this group and see the encouraging work, new research, and progress being made in celiac disease.